 Sometimes it may not be possible for a complaint to be resolved completely.
 If this is the case, Consumer Action staff will work with you to look at other options to address your issues.
 Consumer Action staff may follow up with you afterwards to check that the outcome of the complaint handling process is meeting your needs.

 If you are not happy with the outcome of the complaint, you can take your complaint to an external agency, where relevant.
 For example, if your complaint is in relation to our legal services, you can complain to the Legal Services Commissioner.
+You can make contact the Legal Services Commissioner by calling 03 9679 8001 or through this link.
 Our staff will advise you of any external bodies you can make a complaint to.

 A complaint may be made in writing, by telephone or by email.
 Complaints should be directed to the CEO, via one of the following contact methods: